Belval/wikipedia2text/README.md

 - `-s (--split_sentences)` Will split sentences on "."
 - `-ml (--min_length)` Will not save any string for which `len(str) < x`

-## Where can I get the dump file?
+## Where can I get a precomputed file?

-See https://dumps.wikimedia.org/enwiki/latest/enwiki-latest-pages-meta-current.xml.bz2 or use `-dl en`
+The result of `python3 wikipedia2text.py -dl fr,en -m -u -s` can be found here http://node1.belval.org/en-fr-wiki-corpus.bz2 (It includes french!)

 ## How long can it take?